Here are the videos to welcome you to Spen Valley High School

 - Who do I speak to if my child is experiencing difficulties?

-If this is an issue with their well-being or any other pastoral issue, the first point of contact is your child’s form tutor.
-If they are teaching they may not be able to speak to you immediately, but should get back to you by the end of the day.
+If this is an issue with their well-being or any other pastoral issue, the first point of contact is your child’s coach.
+They may not be able to speak to you immediately, but should get back to you by the end of their working day.
 If there is an urgent pastoral issue, that cannot wait, you should contact their Head of Year.
 If the matter relates to a particular lesson you, should speak to your child’s subject teacher.
 Please talk to your child so you are familiar with the names of all their teachers.
-For all matters relating to SEND and medical needs please contact our SENCo, Mrs Holder and for safeguarding, Mr Fox-Rice, our Designated Safeguarding Lead.
+For all matters relating to SEND and medical needs please contact our SENCo, Mrs Morris and for safeguarding, Mr Fox-Rice, our Designated Safeguarding Lead.

 - How will I know what equipment my child needs for school each day?

-Your child will be given a school planner, in which there will be a copy of their timetable.
+Students will be provided with a copy of their timetable on their first day.
 We encourage parents to take a photograph of this and keep it handy so you can remind your child what they will need each day.
 However, it is important that our students develop independence so try and encourage them to check their timetable themselves, each evening, and ensure they have the correct equipment in their school bag for the day ahead.

 If you have any further queries or questions please don’t hesitate to contact school.